-Benefit Description You pay Emergency within our service area High Option Basic Option Emergency care at a doctor's office \$20 per visit \$40 per visit • Emergency care at an urgent care center • Emergency care at an emergency room \$100 per visit \$100 per visit • Emergency care as an outpatient or inpatient at a hospital, including doctors' services Note: If the emergency results in admission to a hospital, the copay is waived Not covered: Elective care or non-emergency care All charges All charges Emergency outside our service area High Option Basic Option Emergency care at a doctor's office \$20 per visit \$40 per visit • Emergency care at an urgent care center Emergency care at an emergency room \$100 per visit \$100 per visit • Emergency care as an outpatient or inpatient at a hospital, including doctors' services Note: If the emergency results in admission to a hospital, the copay is waived Not covered: All charges All charges • Elective care or non-emergency care All charges • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area • Follow-up care not authorized by your participating physician group Ambulance High Option Basic Option Professional ground and air ambulance service when medically appropriate.
+Benefit Description You pay Emergency within our service area High Option (Full HMO) Basic Option (SmartCare HMO) Emergency care at a doctor's office \$20 per visit \$40 per visit Emergency care at an urgent care center Emergency care at an emergency room \$100 per visit \$100 per visit • Emergency care as an outpatient or inpatient at a hospital, including doctors' services Note: If the emergency results in admission to a hospital, the copay is waived Not covered: Elective care or non-emergency care All charges All charges Emergency outside our service area High Option (Full HMO) Basic Option (SmartCare HMO) Emergency care at a doctor's office \$20 per visit \$40 per visit Emergency care at an urgent care center Emergency care at an emergency room \$100 per visit \$100 per visit • Emergency care as an outpatient or inpatient at a hospital, including doctors' services Note: If the emergency results in admission to a hospital, the copay is waived Not covered: All charges All abargas Elective care or non-emergency care All charges All charges Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Follow-up care not authorized by your participating physician group Ambulance High Option (Full HMO) Basic Option (SmartCare HMO) Professional ground and air ambulance service when medically appropriate.
 Nothing \$100 copay per trip Note: See 5(c) for non-emergency service.